 Prepare barbecue (medium-high-heat).
-Brush both sides of baguette slices generously with olive oi.
+Brush both sides of baguette slices generously with olive oil.
 Grill until golden, 2 to 3 minutes per side.
-(Alternatively bake on a cookie sheet in a 350 degree oven for 8 to 10 minutes per side.)
+(Alternatively bake on a cookie sheet in a 350 degree oven for 12 to 15 minutes, until crisp.)

 To assemble crostini: spread a generous amount of pesto on crostini and top each with a slice of fresh mozzarella and a slice of tomato.
 Drizzle with olive oil and season lightly with salt and freshly ground black pepper.
 Top each crostini with a fresh basil leaf and serve.